 Choice: We find a marginal effect of the message manipulation on choice between the Wheat Thins and Ritz crackers ( $X^2(2) = 4.63$ , p = .09).
-Consistent with our prediction, children in the healthy condition planned to consume the Wheat Thins crackers less than those in the yummy condition, because they were less likely to choose them over the Ritz crackers ( $M{\text{healthy}} = 32\% \text{ vs. } M{\text{yummy}} = 65\%$ , $X^2(1) = 4.62$ , p = .032).
+Consistent with our prediction, children in the healthy condition planned to consume the Wheat Thins crackers less than those in the yummy condition, because they were less likely to choose them over the Ritz crackers ( $M{\text{healthy}} = 32\%$ vs. $M{\text{yummy}} = 65\%$ , $X^2(1) = 4.62$ , p = .032).
 Children in the control condition were in the middle (46%) and not significantly different from those in the yummy and healthy conditions.
 Current consumption was positively correlated with planned consumption (r(57) = .42, p < .005).
 Although the choice results mirror the difference in consumption between the healthy and yummy conditions, we do not replicate the difference between the healthy and control conditions, possibly due to the fact that the choice variable is a binary, weaker variable.
-Also, a desire for variety, which might be orthogonal to the experimental manipulation, could also be a driver in the choice of the Ritz crackers.

-Post measures: To tease apart the online-inference and the learned-associations accounts, we approached 35 of those who originally participated in the healthy and yummy conditions one to three weeks after they had completed the above procedure (the remaining seven children were not in the classroom when we conducted the second session).
+Post measures: To tease apart the online-inference and the learned-associations accounts, we approached 35 of those who originally participated in the healthy and yummy conditions approximately two weeks after they had completed the above procedure (the remaining seven children were not in the classroom when we conducted the second session).
 These children then completed the control-condition procedure (i.e., eating crackers and post-eating choice).
 As a recall measure, the experimenter asked participants at the end of the session, "A few weeks ago I read you a story about Tara and these crackers.
 Do you remember what Tara thought about these crackers?" and recorded the open-ended responses.
 As in the first part, the experimenter then thanked the children and gave them a small thank-you gift and the crackers they chose.